Study Shows Cognitive Distraction Risks With Hands-Free Devices

 - Drivers’ reactions slowed down, increasing the amount of time between when a driver noticed something amiss and hitting the brake.

 - Brain activity in the area used for safe driving decreased

 - Drivers failed to notice cues that signaled a potential collision.

-Researchers noted that the systems car manufacturers are promoting, such as voice-activated dialing, searching for a local restaurant by voice command and sending texts or emails, are far from improving road safety.
-Such systems actually require more of the brain’s attention, preventing drivers from putting their full attention where it should be – on the road and drivers around them.
+Researchers noted that the systems car manufacturers are promoting, such as voice-activated dialing, searching for a local restaurant by voice command, and sending texts or emails, are far from improving road safety.
+Such systems actually require more of the brain’s attention, preventing drivers from putting their full attention where it should be–on the road and drivers around them.

-When people in Raleigh are injured by a distracted driver, they may suffer serious injury that can prevent them from working or enjoying life as they used to.
+When people in Raleigh are injured by a distracted driver, they may suffer serious injuries that can prevent them from working or enjoying life as they used to.
 Victims may find it beneficial to meet with an experienced attorney for legal assistance in seeking compensation.